 Once you get approved for two credit cards, you can calm down and give it about six to eight months.
 Then go ahead and apply for a third credit card, and then, once approved, slow down for about a year.

-Use all your credit cards at least once in every two months.
+Use all your credit cards at least once every two months.
 It may seem a little overwhelming at first, but don’t worry it will eventually become a part of you.
 (I manage my 17 open credit cards and my wife’s 12 open credit cards, and it is not my nine to five job.)

 Going Further With Credit Cards

 After the year has passed, you can apply every six months for up to two new credit cards.
-As long as you don’t apply for more than two new credit cards in every six months, then your credit should never be affected badly by opening a new credit card.
+As long as you don’t apply for more than two new credit cards every six months, then your credit should never be affected badly by opening a new credit card.
 So, back to our first question of how many credit cards are “too many”.
 As long as you do it right you can have even 30 credit cards and still have a perfect credit score.

 Please note: This post is written regarding the Fico scoring model which is the most commonly used.
 Vantage scoring models have a little bit of a different way of calculating your credit score and based on a Vantage scoring model your score may be affected by having too many cards.
 But again, I don’t care about Vantage since they are rarely used in lending decisions.